How To Keep Cool In Bed At Night

 • A lowering body temperature is good for sleep, and we tend to fall asleep when our core body temperature is falling most rapidly.

-If you have curtains, blinds, or shutters, it might help to keep them closed when the sun is shining directly through the windows of that room though.
-This is a trick that many people in very hot countries do as it can help reduce how much the sun heats the room up.
+If you have curtains, blinds, or shutters, it might help to keep them closed when the sun is shining directly onto the windows of that room though.
+This is a trick that many people in hot countries do as it can help reduce how much the sun heats the room up.

 If your curtains or blinds are made of a dark colored material, however, they might absorb heat rather than reflect it.
 So it might help to change them for a light colored material to reflect the sun away from the windows.
 When I lived in Andalucia in Spain, it amazed me how many buildings, doors, and shutters were painted white.
 It was all about reflecting the sun, and it worked.